I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 As he dug deeper into the barrow, the astonishing nature of the find became obvious.
 It was a huge boat that was big enough to have 20 rowers on each side.
 The timber had long since dissolved into the soil, but the imprint was clearly visible.

 Altogether, 263 items were found in the burial chamber.
 The Smithsonian lists some of them: “Fine feasting vessels, deluxe hanging bowls, silverware from Byzantium, luxurious textiles and gold dress accessories set with Sri Lankan garnets.”
-There was a shield from Scandinavia, gold coins from France, and other artefacts modelled after Roman styles.
+There was a shield from Scandinavia, gold coins from France, and other artifacts modeled after Roman styles.

 Technically, the hoard belonged to Edith Pretty, but she gifted it to the nation and it now resides in the British Museum.